 Did you make this recipe?
 Please let me know how it turned out for you!
 Share it on Pinterest and leave a comment below.
 Take a photo of your recreation on Instagram and tag me @theconsciousdietitian so I can see it!

-Steel Cut Oats with Peanut Butter and Banana
+High Protein Steel-Cut Oats with Peanut Butter Recipe

 This a great way to start your day.
 Filled with food sources of protein to help get your metabolism going in the morning.
 Double the recipe so you will have breakfast pre-prepared for those busy work weeks.